cwegscheid08/connect_four/README.md

 ## RUNNING APPLICATION

 This application will have to be ran from the root file.
 To set the game up, create a new Game class, which will initialize each of the other classes in the library, and to start playing, call the start method on your Game class.
+The Game class must be initialized with a player name as an argument, if you pass it two names you will have a game with two player mode started.
+If only one name is given to it, player_2 will be loaded with computer mechanics.
+If you start a new game with player_1 name as 'computer', both player_1 and player_2 will be loaded with computer mechanics, so you can start a game that plays itself.